davdeo/mc-item-magnet-mod/README.md

 Many thanks to Kaupenjoe for his extensive tutorials on youtube.
 They helped me a great deal getting into modding.
 [Youtube](https://www.youtube.com/@ModdingByKaupenjoe) / [Courses](https://courses.kaupenjoe.net/)

+Another helpful resource was the fabric wiki which also provides a few very helpful examples [Fabric Wiki](https://fabricmc.net/wiki/start/)

 ## Licence
 Read more [here](./LICENCE.md)